david-gagne/pogggo-app/README.md

-<h1>This application is no longer active or maintained.
+<h1>Note: This application is no longer active or maintained.
 A bygone era of toying around.</h1>
 <h2>I'm repurposing the name.
 Ask me where you can find the new Pogggo, @buildpax on Twitter.</h2>